 In Sec.~(\ref{plumbing}), we provide geometric preliminaries on plumbings of cotangent bundles.
-In Sec.~(\ref{ginzburg}), we give a computation of Legendrian contact homology of the Legendrian link $\Lambda_\Gamma$ associated to a tree $\Gamma$, show that it is isomorphic to a deformation of the corresponding CY2 Ginzburg DG-algebra $\mathscr{G}_\Gamma$ (Thm.~(\ref{balik})) and that this deformation is trivial for $\Gamma= A_n$ or $D_n$, when $\mathrm{char}(\mathbb{K}) \neq 2$ in the latter case (Thm.~(\ref{chainmap})).
+In Sec.~(\ref{ginzburg}), we give a computation of Legendrian contact homology of the Legendrian link $\Lambda_\Gamma$ associated to a tree $\Gamma$, show that it is isomorphic to a deformation of the corresponding CY2 Ginzburg DG-algebra $\mathscr{G}_\Gamma$ (Thm.~(\ref{balik})) and that this deformation is trivial for $\Gamma= A_n$ or $D_n$, when $\mathrm{char}\ \mathbb{K} \neq 2$ in the latter case (Thm.~(\ref{chainmap})).
 Sec.~(\ref{spheres}) computes the Floer cohomology algebra $\mathscr{A}_\Gamma$ of the spheres in $X_\Gamma$.
 The main result appears in Sec.~(\ref{seckoszul}) where we show that $\mathscr{G}_\Gamma$ and $A_\Gamma=H^*(\mathscr{A}_\Gamma)$ are Koszul duals for any tree $\Gamma$.
-Finally, as an application of our main result, in Sec.~(\ref{weshallcompute}), we explicitly compute Hochschild cohomology of $ \mathscr{G}_\Gamma$, hence also of $\mathscr{B}_\Gamma$ for $\Gamma = A_n$ and $D_n$, assuming $\mathrm{char}(\mathbb{K}) \neq 2$ if $\Gamma=D_n$.
+Finally, as an application of our main result, in Sec.~(\ref{weshallcompute}), we explicitly compute Hochschild cohomology of $ \mathscr{G}_\Gamma$, hence also of $\mathscr{B}_\Gamma$ for $\Gamma = A_n$ and $D_n$, assuming $\mathrm{char}\ \mathbb{K} \neq 2$ if $\Gamma=D_n$.

-{\bf Convention. } Throughout, we adhere to the following conventions. $\f{K}$ is a field, of arbitrary characteristic unless otherwise specified. $\mathrm{k}$ is a semisimple ring, generated over $\f{K}$ by finitely many mutually orthogonal idempotents.
+{\bf Convention. } Throughout, we adhere to the following conventions. $\f{K}$ is a field, of arbitrary characteristic unless otherwise specified, and $\mathrm{k}$ is a semisimple ring, generated over $\f{K}$ by finitely many mutually orthogonal idempotents.
 Letters $A,B,\ldots$ denote associative algebras over $\mathrm{k}$.
-All our modules are {\bf right} modules and all our multiplications are read from {\bf right-to-left}.
+All our modules are {\it right} modules and all our multiplications are read from {\it right to left}.
 Letters $\mathscr{A},\mathscr{B},\ldots $ denote $A_\infty$- or DG-algebras over $\mathrm{k}$.
 We follow the sign conventions as given in \cite[Ch.
 1]{thebook} and its sequel \cite{thesequel}.
 In particular, an $A_\infty$-algebra $\mathscr{A}$ over $\mathrm{k}$ is a $\f{Z}$-graded $\mathrm{k}$-module with a collection of $\mathrm{k}$-linear maps:

 where $[2-d]$ means $\mu^{d}$ lowers the degree by $d-2$.
 These maps are required to satisfy the $A_\infty$-relations: